NRI Income Tax & Compliance

 ITR Processing Under Section 143(1)

-Once the ITR is verified, the Income Tax Department proceeds with the return, and under section 143(1) of the Income Tax Act, 1961, sends an intimation.
-Along with a message, you received this intimation on your registered email ID and provided mobile number.
+Once the ITR is verified, the Income Tax Department processes the return and sends an intimation under Section 143(1) of the Income Tax Act, 1961.
+This intimation is sent to your registered email ID and sometimes via SMS notification.

-Further, the intimation also consists of a detailed tax computation of the tax as per the IT department and the taxpayers.
-Usually, this complete process takes 20-45 working days from the e-verification day or the receipt of ITR-V by the CPC.
+The intimation contains a detailed tax computation as per both the Income Tax Department’s records and the taxpayer’s submitted data.
+Typically, this process takes 20–45 working days from the date of e-verification or receipt of ITR-V by CPC.

-So, this was all about the ITR processing time under section 143(1).
-Moving further, let's know about the possible status post the ITR processing.
+So, this was about ITR processing under Section 143(1).
+Let’s now understand the possible statuses after processing.

 Status Post the ITR Processing